Larry Scott (radio personality)

 Larry Scott (September 27, 1938 – July 10, 2016) was an American country music disc jockey who hosted a number of country music shows in the U.S.

 First announcing on a radio station in Neosho, Missouri in 1955, Larry received a call from Al Brumley, originally from Powell, Missouri.
 Al and his brother, Tom, were in Bakersfield, California, playing country music.
 Al told Larry that if he ever wanted to be anybody in country music he needed to get out there.
 Larry packed his bags and headed West.
 He went to work for Cousin Herb Henson at KUZZ.
 He was there when it all happened, the Bakersfield Sound.
 He had an air shift at a KUZZ television show, produced Barbara Mandrell's first 45, plus making lifelong friends with Buck Owens, Merle Haggard, Bill Woods, and the other greats of Bakersfield music scene.
 Scott later moved to Los Angeles where he worked at radio stations KBBQ and KLAC from 1967 to 1982.

-During the Los Angeles time, his boss and dear friend, Bill Ward, knew the talent, but wanted him to gain more experience, KVEG, Las Vegas and WiL.
+During his time in Los Angeles, his boss and dear friend, Bill Ward, knew the talent, but wanted him to gain more experience, KVEG, Las Vegas and WiL.
 St. Louis.
 Then he returned to Los Angeles.
 Bill and Larry had met in Dallas at a Gordon McLendon station.
 They were the first all country Station.
 Larry did the night shift, Bill was daytime.
 Larry still had his old California friends and knew about country music going to Los Angeles.
 He asked Bill if he wanted to go to California.
 They left Dallas for Burbank and KBBQ.

 Next stop KFDI, Wichita, Kansas 1975 as program director and on-air personality.
 During this venture.
 Larry's love for Bob Wills and The Texas Playboys revived.
 They were in contact with Leon McAuliffe and Smoky Dacus in Arkansas.
 The band members were playing single dates.
 It was Larry and Mike's efforts with the assistance and permission of Betty Wills, assistance of Smoky and Leon to book them again as Bob Wills' Texas Playboys.
 They booked them for the Cotillion Ballroom in Wichita, Kansas.
 PACKED and SRO.